OFS/ofs.github.io/docs/hw/common/reference_manual/ofs_sw/mnl_sw_ofs.md

 ### **1.1 Audience**

 The information presented in this document is intended to be used by software developers looking to increase their knowledge of the OPAE SDK user-space software stack and the kernel-space linux-dfl drivers.
 This information is intended as a starting point, with links to where users can deep dive on specific topics.
-For installation of each component of the Agilex OFS stack refer to the [Getting Started Guide: Intel Open FPGA Stack for Intel Agilex FPGA](https://github.com/otcshare/intel-ofs-docs).

 <a name="heading-1.2"></a>